 Ensure your advertisement is able to relate to the audience or demographic you are trying to reach.
 It is important to create ads in locations where they are relevant to individuals who may have a genuine interest in your brand or the products and services you have to offer

-Design Tip 9: Incorporate a Call to Action
+Design Tip 9: Include A Call To Action

 Providing something in return such as a contest, giveaway or even a bar code scan for individuals to find out more about your brand is a way to build awareness and generate interest.